aditya-88/ASAP/README.md

 7. Citation
 If you use the ASAP in any of your work, then kindly cite the following:

-Singh, A., Bhatia, P. 2016.
-Automated Sanger Analysis Pipeline (ASAP): a tool for rapidly analyzing Sanger sequencing data with minimum user interference.
-(Under submission process)
+Singh A, Bhatia P. Automated Sanger Analysis Pipeline (ASAP): A Tool for Rapidly Analyzing Sanger Sequencing Data with Minimum User Interference.
+J Biomol Tech [Internet].
+2016 Oct 17 [cited 2016 Nov 12]; Available from: http://www.ncbi.nlm.nih.gov/pubmed/27790076

 8. Contact
 For any suggestions/ bugs/ complaints, please feel free to contact me at: